-10.6 Online safety
+10.6 Online safety including filtering and monitoring

-Our Online Safety Policy is set out in a separate document and more information can be found in Appendix F of this policy.
+Our Online Safety Policy is set out in a separate document and more information can be found in Appendix E of this policy.
 We ensure that we have effective mechanisms to identify, intervene in, and escalate any incident where appropriate.
 Online safety is included in our curriculum at all levels and information is also provided to parents/carers.